13alvone/ContradictionClipper/README.md

 - `--detect`: Detect contradictions.
 - `--compile`: Compile detected contradictions into a montage.
 - `--top_n`: Number of contradictions to compile (default: 20).
+- `--nli-model`: Hugging Face model path or name for contradiction scoring.

 ---